Oakland Heritage Alliance

 Oakland Heritage Alliance (OHA) is an American non-profit organization based in Oakland, California.
-OHA advocates the protection, preservation, and revitalization of Oakland's architectural, historic, cultural and natural resources through publications, education, and direct action.
+OHA advocates the preservation of Oakland's historical sites and "cultural, natural, and architectural heritage", organizes walking tours and lectures, and monitors new development projects.

-OHA began in 1980 with a bankroll of $150 and seven individuals who loved the city's history.
-Founding members came from a core of those involved in the Oakland Cultural Heritage Survey which was funded by a 1979 state grant.
+OHA began in 1980 with a bankroll of $150 and seven individuals.
+Founding members were involved in the Oakland Cultural Heritage Survey which was funded by a 1979 state grant.
+The organization's earliest advocacy included a campaign surrounding the Metcalf House, a mansion which was eventually moved from Adams Point to West Oakland to avoid its demolition.